 Risk-Free, Money-Back Guarantee

-If you are hesitant about the pass, or even whether your trip will take place or not, you can benefit from GoCity’s money-back guarantee.
+If you are hesitant about the pass or whether your trip will take place, you can benefit from GoCity’s money-back guarantee.
 All passes are eligible for a refund if they haven’t been used and you request it within 90 days of purchase.

 See Related: Best Canals in Amsterdam You Need to See